oasis-tcs/odata-specs/docs/odata-url-conventions/odata-url-conventions.md

-The argument of a lambda operator is a case-sensitive lambda variable name followed by a colon (`:`) and a Boolean expression that uses the lambda variable name to refer to properties of members of the collection identified by the navigation path.
+The argument of a lambda operator is a case-sensitive lambda variable name followed by a colon (`:`) and a Boolean expression that uses the lambda variable name to refer to properties of members of the collection identified by the path expression.

 If the name chosen for the lambda variable matches a property name of the current resource referenced by the resource path, the lambda